 Pen Pal FAQs

-Oh man, do I really need to wait to get my membership kit to sign-up for the pen pal swap?
-That is so long to wait!
+Do I need to wait to get my membership kit to sign-up for the pen pal swap?

 Yes, indeed you will have to wait for your Welcome Package to arrive in order to sign-up for pen pals.
 Your package has your member card in it, which has your membership number.
 The membership number is needed to place a pen pal request.
 I know what you are thinking: "Don't you have that in some big database?"
 No, we do not.
 We are hardcore about keeping our member's info private, so we do not keep a record or database of our member's info.